csound-plugins/risset-data/docs/opcodes/pool_new.md

 a pool of variable size is created.

 !!!
-Note
+Note "Variable size / fixed size"

-    A variable size pool produces allocations during performance, which might be a  problem in certain situations / architectures.
+    A variable size pool produces allocations during performance, which might be a problem in certain situations / architectures or when running in `--realtime` mode.

 ## Syntax